-Extraordinarily high US crude runs in April helped to tighten the Brent WTI differential and to draw down US crude oil stocks.
+Extraordinarily high US crude runs in April helped to tighten the Brent-WTI differential and to draw down US crude oil stocks.
 Crude runs this high are normally only seen in the peak of summer.
-Sustained crude runs at these levels would help to rebalance US crude markets and accelerate the summer drawdown of US crude stocks but are these high crude runs sustainable.
-The Dakota Access pipeline set to begin shipments to Patoka and Nederland mid May will put a damper on already waning crude by rail shipments.
-Additionally increased light crude supply to Nederland could leave the region oversupplied until the Bayou Bridge pipeline is completed in late 2017.
-Barring supply disruptions from Venezuela or Libya and assuming no military strike on North Korea our Brent price forecast remains broadly unchanged.
+Sustained crude runs at these levels would help to rebalance US crude markets and accelerate the summer drawdown of US crude stocks, but are these high crude runs sustainable.
+The Dakota Access pipeline, set to begin shipments to Patoka and Nederland mid-May, will put a damper on already waning crude-by-rail shipments.
+Additionally, increased light crude supply to Nederland could leave the region oversupplied until the Bayou Bridge pipeline is completed in late-2017.
+Barring supply disruptions from Venezuela or Libya, and assuming no military strike on North Korea, our Brent price forecast remains broadly unchanged.